cloudspec-dev/cloudspec/Readme.md

-# Hekto Cloud Spec
+# CloudSpec

-A simple way to handle integration tests for AWS CDK projects.
-Cloud Spec is working on top of [Jest](https://jestjs.io/) and works with Typescript / Nodejs projects only at the moment.
+A simple way to handle integration tests for AWS CDK, CDK for Terraform & Terraform projects.
+Cloud Spec is working

 ## Example